CPowerMav/PieSS/2025/v2/documentation/PieSS_Full_Documentation.md

 **Document End**

-*This documentation covers PieSS v2.0 running on Raspberry Pi 3 Model B with Raspberry Pi OS (Trixie).
-For updates and latest information, refer to the GitHub repository.*</parameter>
+*This documentation covers the PieSS implementation located in `/home/piess/PieSS/2025/v2/`.
+For updates and latest information, refer to the GitHub repository at https://github.com/CPowerMav/PieSS*</parameter>